Books like

 by Caroline Lawrence

-There are now many series for kids that are educational.
-For example, if you’re interested in the Roman world and want to learn more about it, there is the Roman Mysteries series.
-These are for kids up to around age 12, and offer an entry into the ancient world.
-Like Harry Potter, it’s a group of friends working together, led by Flavia Gemina, who solve mysteries.
-Although the premise is unlikely, this series is genuinely educational, in that you really learn a lot about ancient Rome.
-The first book, The Thieves of Ostia, introduces the characters and the town they live, Ostia, whose ruins you can still visit near Rome’s main airport, Fiumicino.
-The second book, The Secrets of Vesuvius, is our favourite.
+The first book in the series, The Thieves of Ostia, introduces the characters and the town they live, Ostia, whose ruins you can still visit near Rome’s main airport, Fiumicino.
+The second book, The Secrets of Vesuvius, about the eruption of Vesuvius, is our favourite.
 Caroline Lawrence, the author, studied Classics at Berkeley and won a Marshall Scholarship to Cambridge, and she seems to use genuine sources (eg Pliny) to recreate the Roman world she describes.
+Not only is the series enjoyable and moreish, but you really will learn a lot about life in ancient Rome.

 Get the weekly Five Books newsletter